Jameshall159/WPD2Coursework/README.md

 You can then visit the application in browser at: localhost:8080

-The initial screen will be the ablation login.
+The initial screen will be the application login.
 You must create an account so please go to register where you can do so.

 Once logged in, you can use the system by adding a milestone and completing most of the features from the above list.